NCIOCPL/r4r-content/resources/resource23.md

 docs:
   - doc: cbiit
 ---
-The Cancer Proteome Atals is a comprehensive bioinformatic resource for assessing, visualzing and analyzing the functional proteomics data of patient tumor and cell line samples.
+The Cancer Proteome Atlas is a comprehensive bioinformatic resource for assessing, visualizing and analyzing the functional proteomics data of patient tumor and cell line samples.